 Time off from work and travel expenses are not covered by Medicare or private insurance.
 However, donors may be eligible for sick leave, state disability and the Family and Medical Leave Act (FMLA).
 Some follow-up expenses may also not be covered, so it's important to discuss these matters with the transplant center.
 The financial counselor at the transplant center can answer any questions you have about the cost of donation.

 You can also request a free Q&A from the United Network for Organ Sharing entitled "What Every Patient Needs to Know."
 The booklet has an extensive section on financial issues for both donors and recipients, including social services, insurance coverage, Medicare and Medicaid coverage, fund raising campaigns and other possible sources of assistance.
-Call UNOS toll-free at 888-894-6361 to request a copy.
+Contact UNOS at http://www.unos.org/contact/index.php or 888-894-6361 to request a copy.

 |« Previous chapter||Next chapter »|